Top Oracle SOA Admin Interview Questions and Answers

 Ans:

-No because SOA is one of the parts in Fusion middleware and SOA behaves like user interface where as Fusion is big platform.
+No, because SOA is one of the parts in the Fusion middleware .
+SOA behaves like the user interface whereas Fusion is a big platform.

 Ans:

-Service Component Architecture (SCA) provides a programming model for building applications and systems based on a Service Oriented Architecture.
-SCA is a model that aims to encompass a wide range of technologies for service components and for the access methods which are used to connect them.
+Service Component Architecture (SCA) provides the programming model for building applications and systems based on Service Oriented Architecture.
+SCA is a model that aims to encompass a wide range of technologies for service components and for access to the methods which are used to connect them.

 Ans: